Utilizing DeviceLink profiles at the ADDON Group

 Roman Bastian, Technical Manager and responsible for color management at ADDON Technical Solutions, describes his company’s many years of experience with color management as follows:

-A while later, our proofing systems – which still came from the Scitex company at the time – also got to that stage and supported ICC profiles for color-accurate output.
+A while later, our proofing systems – which, at that time, still came from the Scitex company – also got to that stage and supported ICC profiles for color-accurate output.
 It was quite a rough ride at the beginning, because the linearization and profiling methods were revised from one software version to the next and delivered slightly different results each time.

 This heterogeneous production environment was additionally supplemented by a Quantel Paintbox that worked exclusively with RGB data.
 It was important to have a mastery of color management at this point, too, in order to be able to deliver top-quality color separations.